Nursing Faculty Shortage

 Scope of the Nursing Faculty Shortage

-- According to AACN’s report on 2011-2012 Enrollment and Graduations in Baccalaureate and Graduate Programs in Nursing, U.S. nursing schools turned away 75,587 qualified applicants from baccalaureate and graduate nursing programs in 2011 due to an insufficient number of faculty, clinical sites, classroom space, clinical preceptors, and budget constraints.
-Almost two-thirds of the nursing schools responding to the survey pointed to faculty shortages as a reason for not accepting all qualified applicants into entry-level baccalaureate programs.
+- According to AACN’s report on 2014-2015 Enrollment and Graduations in Baccalaureate and Graduate Programs in Nursing, U.S. nursing schools turned away 68,938 qualified applicants from baccalaureate and graduate nursing programs in 2014 due to an insufficient number of faculty, clinical sites, classroom space, clinical preceptors, and budget constraints.
+Almost two-thirds of the nursing schools responding to the survey pointed to faculty shortages as a reason for not accepting all qualified applicants into baccalaureate programs.

-- According to a Special Survey on Vacant Faculty Positions released by AACN in October 2012, a total of 1,181 faculty vacancies were identified in a survey of 662 nursing schools with baccalaureate and/or graduate programs across the country (78.9% response rate).
-Besides the vacancies, schools cited the need to create an additional 103 faculty positions to accommodate student demand.
-The data show a national nurse faculty vacancy rate of 7.6%.
-Most of the vacancies (88.3%) were faculty positions requiring or preferring a doctoral degree.
-The top reasons cited by schools having difficulty finding faculty were a limited pool of doctorally-prepared faculty (32.9%) and noncompetitive salaries compared to positions in the practice arena (27.6%).
+- According to a Special Survey on Vacant Faculty Positions released by AACN in October 2014, a total of 1,236 faculty vacancies were identified in a survey of 714 nursing schools with baccalaureate and/or graduate programs across the country (80.0% response rate).
+Besides the vacancies, schools cited the need to create an additional 124 faculty positions to accommodate student demand.
+The data show a national nurse faculty vacancy rate of 6.9%.
+Most of the vacancies (89.6%) were faculty positions requiring or preferring a doctoral degree.
+The top reasons cited by schools having difficulty finding faculty were insufficient funds to hire new faculty (61.3%) and difficulty in recruiting qualified applicants for open teaching positions (56.5%).

 - Worsening faculty shortages in academic health centers are threatening the nation’s health professions educational infrastructure, according to a report by the Association of Academic Health Centers released in July 2007.
 Survey data show that 94% of academic health center CEOs believe that faculty shortages are a problem in at least one health professions school, and 69% think that these shortages are a problem for the entire institution.
 The majority of CEOs identified the shortage of nurse faculty as the most severe followed by allied health, pharmacy and medicine.